M14 rifle: Post-1970 U.S. military service

-Although the M14 was phased out as the standard-issue rifle by 1970, M14 variants are still used by various branches of the U.S. military, as well as other armed forces, especially as a sniper rifle and as a designated marksman rifle (DMR), due to its accuracy and effectiveness at long range.
+Although the M14 was phased out as the standard-issue rifle by 1970, M14 variants are still used by branches of the U.S. military, as well as other armed forces, especially as a sniper rifle and as a designated marksman rifle (DMR), due to its accuracy and effectiveness at long range.
 In 1989, the Marine Corps began a program to upgrade their M14s into DMRs.
 The final product created by the Precision Weapons Section in Marine Corps Base Quantico was called the Marine Corps DMR and was intended for use by security teams (Special Reaction Team and Fleet Antiterrorism Security Team companies), and Marine scout snipers in the cases where a semiautomatic rifle would be more appropriate than the standard bolt-action M40A1/A3 rifle.
 The USMC Rifle Team currently uses the M14 in shooting competitions.